 I met Vel while flipping through one of the geo-tracking dating apps.
-I came across her profile and just had this urge that I needed to get to know her.
+Coming across her profile I just had this urge that I needed to get to know her.
 I looked at her photos and fell for that smile, so genuine and just full of happiness.
 With that, I sent her a message, “Hey, how’s it going?”
 She wrote back nearly instantly, and well, that’s where it all started.

-She later told me that her first reaction was “no way this girl likes me, it must have been a mistake.”
-Unbenounced to me at the time, Vel was leaving town in 2 days, off to a bunch of cities for work, even a month-long stint in Europe.
-We really got into talking and that’s when I asked her what part of the city she lived in, and then it hit me, she said she lived in Arizona!
-It turned out, she was in town visiting friends and family, which is how the app connected us.
+She later told me that her first reaction was, “no way this girl likes me, it must have been a mistake.”
+Unbenounced to me at the time, Vel was leaving town in two days, off to a bunch of cities for work, even a month-long stint in Europe.
+We really got into talking, and that’s when I asked her what part of the city she lived in, and then it hit me, she said she lived in Arizona!
+It turned out she was visiting friends and family in town, which is how the app connected us.
 In my head, I instantly went to “I knew this was too good to be true!”
-I felt so defeated, the girl that I was sharing this insane connection with, not only lived far away, but in another country!
+I felt so defeated.
+The girl that I was sharing this insane connection with not only lived far away but in another country!

 She was off to the American South, then overseas to Europe for work.
 We ended up either calling or FaceTiming any chance we got.
-Her job and my job at the time gave us both the privacy and freedom to talk on the clock.
+Our jobs at the time gave us both the privacy and freedom to talk on the clock.
 We were on for hours at a time.
 Vel called me from every city she stopped in and gave me play by plays of the touristy things she did.
-On the phone, she laughed like a crazy person sitting alone, eating 3 course meals at small cafes on cobblestoned streets.
-The turning point was when she was offered to stay in Europe for another month or 2 then move on to Japan, but she decided to come to my city so we could go on a proper date.
+On the phone, she laughed like a crazy person sitting alone, eating three-course meals at small cafes on cobblestoned streets.
+The turning point was when she was offered to stay in Europe for another month or two then move on to Japan.
+But she decided to come to my city so we could go on a proper date.

 I planned for us to meet in this great little area close to Downtown with a bunch of cool restaurants and walking paths alongside the water.
-I went early and sat on the bench to try and calm down, I was super nervous, and then looking through the crowd, I saw her walking towards me, I thought to myself, “Wow, this is it, I’m really going to meet her, finally.”
-The closer she got, she also spotted me, she had an immediate smile on her face and we finally met and had a long hug… we could feel one another’s hearts racing.
+I went early and sat on the bench to try and calm down.
+Being super nervous, and then looking through the crowd, I saw her walking towards me.
+I thought to myself, “Wow, this is it.
+I’m really going to meet her finally.”
+The closer she got, she also spotted me.
+She had an immediate smile on her face, and we finally met and had a long hug.
+We could feel one another’s hearts racing.

-It was so surreal, someone you’ve developed this amazing bond with simply over talking to them and never meeting, then meeting them in person for the first time, it was absolutely amazing and so nerve-wracking at the same time!
-We sat for a bit and tried to get cool, calm and collected.
-Then went for a little stroll, stopping to sit on a bench by the water to chat more.
-We continued strolling, hand in hand and came up to this cute off-shoot from the main canal with an old rustic arch bridge, and that’s where we shared our first kiss.
-It was incredible, we had both been longing for it, and meeting one another finally solidified those feelings we both had.
+It was so surreal, someone you’ve developed this amazing bond with over merely talking to them and never meeting, then meeting them in person for the first time.
+It was absolutely amazing and so nerve-wracking at the same time!
+We sat for a bit and tried to get cool, calm, and collected.
+Then we went for a little stroll, stopping to sit on a bench by the water to chat more.
+We continued strolling, hand in hand, and came up to this cute off-shoot from the central canal with an old rustic arch bridge.
+And that’s where we shared our first kiss.
+It was incredible.
+We had both been longing for it and meeting one another finally solidified those feelings we both had.

-We had many difficult discussions over the next few months of how in the world this was going to work.
+We had many difficult discussions over the next few months about how this would work in the world.
 She came into the city a few times, but it got harder and harder every time she had to leave again.
 Lucky for us, she owned her own business and actually grew up in this city, pretty close to where I did.
-She lived here for 10 years then moved to Arizona with her family.
-To this day, we find places that we both had connections to; we had the same dentist, played at the same park, went to the same local corner store for popsicles and freezies.
-With some of her close family and friends living here, and her miraculously mobile career, she decided to move here and see where this relationship was going to go.
-So one day, she just packed her bags, hopped on a plane and moved here!
+She lived here for ten years then moved to Arizona with her family.
+To this day, we find places that we both had connections to.
+We had the same dentist, played at the same park, went to the same local corner store for popsicles and freezies.
+With some of her close family and friends living here and her miraculously mobile career, she decided to move here and see where this relationship would go.
+So one day, she just packed her bags, hopped on a plane, and moved here!

-There wasn’t one specific time where it just clicked and I had that magical feeling “I love you.”
+There wasn’t one specific time where it just clicked, and I had that magical feeling, “I love you.”
 But slowly, I was falling in love with her because of all the little things she never knew she was doing.
 I know, super cliche, but it’s the truth.
-The smirks and laughs she has with weird things she finds funny, the specific way she talks about what the topics she’s most passionate about, the constant love and support she has for her family and friends, her determination to always do better, how she looks up recipes for Gluten Free options I can eat, when I’m sleeping but can feel her wrap her arm around me, how she thinks she’s a bad dancer, but she actually have some good rhythm, the love she has for our dog Mia, and so much more.
+The smirks and laughs she has with weird things she finds funny.
+The specific way she talks about the topics she’s most passionate about.
+The constant love and support she has for her family and friends.
+Her determination always to do better.
+How she looks up recipes for Gluten-Free options I can eat.
+When I’m sleeping but can feel her wrap her arm around me, how she thinks she’s a lousy dancer.
+Still, she actually has some good rhythm, the love she has for our dog Mia, and so much more.